 Today, with the addition of David Oksner, Papa Jack’s Great-Grandson, Jack B.’s Grandson and Steve’s Nephew, Rockmount is a four generation manufacturer of apparel, hats and accessories.
 The Rockmount brand is sold by 1,000 retailers worldwide from Santa Fe to Tokyo.

 Papa Jack didn’t just create a new kind of shirt, he started a whole new fashion.
 He gave those who identify with the American Western way of life a style tailored specifically for them.
 Rockmount stands out from other fashion companies because we have maintained a consistency of design across four generations.
 We go our own direction and don’t look to other brands for our inspiration. — Steve Weil.

-Museums including the Smithsonian & the Autry Museum of the American West have Rockmount in their collections.
-Our signature “Sawtooth” pocket & “Diamond” snap design is considered the longest continuously made shirt in the USA.
+Museums including the Smithsonian and Autry Museum of the American West have Rockmount in their collections.
+Our signature “Sawtooth” pocket and “Diamond” snap design is considered the longest continuously made shirt in the USA.

-Eric Clapton, Bob Dylan, Robert Plant, Robert Redford are customers.
-Elvis, Ronald Reagan, David Bowie were.
+Eric Clapton, Bob Dylan, Robert Plant, Robert Redford are customers, as were Elvis Presley, Ronald Reagan and David Bowie.
 See our Celebrity Gallery for more.

 Rockmount’s Media Archive includes NPR, CNN, CBS Evening News, Fox, The Economist, The New York Times, The Wall Street Journal, Esquire, Vogue, and Gentleman’s Quarterly features.